-Join Tom Green for an in-depth discussion in this video Challenge: Solution, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Challenge: Solution, part of Principle for UX Design.

 - [Voiceover] Solving this challenge really required…just a little bit of thinking.…That's all.…So the first step in the process that I did…was to select the card in the artboard…and then give it a one-pixel stroke…and a two-pixel rounding in the corners,…which is on the radius property here.…So two, enter.…And I've got that part of it done.…Then what I did was open up the Drivers channel,…and you'll notice that nothing there…because I have to make this draggable.…